Because it works.

 “We can change the world if we do it nonviolently,” Cesar Chavez said.
 “If we can just show people how they can organize nonviolently, we can’t fail.
 Nonviolence has never failed when it’s tried.”

-Nonviolence is a powerful method for challenging and overcoming violence without using violence; for creatively transforming and resolving conflict; and for fostering just and peaceful alternative.
+Nonviolence is a force for transformation, justice, and the well-being of all that is neither violent nor passive.
+It is a powerful method for challenging and overcoming violence without using violence; for creatively transforming and resolving conflict; and for fostering just and peaceful alternative.
 People around the world are using active nonviolence in grassroots nonviolent movements to build more democratic societies, to champion human rights, to challenge racism and sexism, to struggle for economic justice, and to safeguard the planet.
 Recent quantitative research has demonstrated that nonviolent strategies are twice as effective as violent ones.

 Organized and disciplined nonviolence can disarm and change the world – and our lives, our relationships and our communities.
 Techniques for everyday nonviolence are spreading – from nonviolent communication to restorative justice; from peaceful parenting to trauma healing; and from anti-racism training to nonviolent community-building.